 Launched alongside Supporting Economic Transformation: An Approach Paper, these briefings summarise the central tenets of SET’s approach to the challenge of promoting economic transformation and explore its importance for driving sustainable, inclusive development in the world’s poorest countries.

-The paper reviews in some detail the foreign (Chinese) presence in four sectors in Myanmar and its impact on economic transformation.
+The paper and briefing reviews the foreign (Chinese) presence in four sectors in Myanmar and its impact on economic transformation.
 Significant positive effects include employment and exports in garments, local enterprise development and downstream user costs in construction (and infrastructure), and exports, technology transfer and product market competition in agriculture and agro-processing and finally makes a number of policy recommendations for UK DFID.